pith/docs/docs/seed/manual/security.md

 * `@RequiresPermissions` which checks that the current subject has one or more permission(s) before allowing to execute the method.

-When the security check fails, an exception of type {{< java "org.seedstack.seed.security.api.exceptions.AuthorizationException" >}}
+When the security check fails, an exception of type {{< java "org.seedstack.seed.security.AuthorizationException" >}}
 is thrown.

 {{% callout warning %}}